 The wandering human

 In the period from 2023 – 2025, Teatret Det Olske Orkester plans to create the theater project The Wandering Human in collaboration with a team of Greenlandic and Danish performing artists and academics.
-The work runs over 3 years and includes research, study trips, production of the performance, performance period, tour and various side projects such as artist talks, workshops and, not least, studies and exchange regarding teaching material about Greenland in high school.
+The work runs over 3 years and includes research, study trips, production of the performance, performance period, tour and various side projects such as artist talks, workshops and not least studies and exchanges regarding teaching material about Greenland in high school.

-The show is suitable for everyone aged 12 and up and premieres at Nordatlantens Brygge on d.
+The performance is dedicated to everyone from 14 years and up and premieres at Nordatlantens Brygge d.
 March 24, 2025 in Copenhagen.

 The history